 Netflix's recommendations

-Netflix's recommendations system estimates the probability of a user watching a particular title based on the following factors:
+Netflix, a leading OTT platform, uses AI for its recommendations system that estimates the probability of a user watching a particular title based on the following factors:

 Machine learning & deep learning